Know About the Risks Associated with a Moving Broker

 1. Dealing with an unlicensed company

-When it comes to a long distance moving service, hiring an unlicensed mover can invite troubles for you.
+When it comes to long-distance moving service, hiring an unlicensed mover can invite troubles for you.
 This is because most of the time unlicensed movers do not match up to the industry standards.

 2. Zero opportunity of scrutinizing the company